reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 >Note: the `FKismetCppBackend` has been moved to it's own module and for debugging purpose only, we will just focus on the `FKismetCompilerVMBackend` here.
 {: .prompt-info}

-The implementation is not that complicated, it's just a loop through each function and call `ConstructFunction()` on them.
-Then we remove duplicates from `CalledFunctions` in the `UBlueprintGeneratedClass`.
+The implementation is not that complicated, it's just loop through each function and call `ConstructFunction()` on them.
+Then remove duplicates from `CalledFunctions` in the `UBlueprintGeneratedClass`.

 ```cpp
 //////////////////////////////////////////////////////////////////////////